delos/delos.github.io/content/quals.md

 title = "UNC Past Qualifier Solutions"
 +++

-Below are my solutions to a range of past UNC-CH physics qualifying exam problems.
-This is intended as a resource for other UNC-CH physics graduate students.
+Below are my solutions to a range of past UNC-Chapel Hill physics qualifying exam problems.
+This is intended as a resource for other UNC-Chapel Hill physics graduate students.
 Be warned that not all solutions are correct!
 If you find something wrong, let me know and I'll make a note of it.
 Also, I have no solutions to the astro problems, but all other missing solutions are noted.

 ## 2015 exam
 [2015 qualifying exam](/pdf/DWE_2015.pdf)